 - Other databases for areas related to Education

-All the above databases are available to Brookes staff and students from on- and off-campus.
-If you're off-campus you'll need to log in to Athens first via the Library home page (except to use Education-Line, which is free).
-Please see the library's tips on logging in to Athens if you need help.
+All the above databases are available to Brookes staff and students from on- and off-campus; you'll be asked to log in with your Brookes student/staff number and password (except to use Education-Line, which is free).

 E-journals - when you already have a specific journal article or journal title that you want to look up

 We have thousands of education journal titles available full text online.